scaljeri/di-xxl/README.md

     console.log(app.count); // -> undefined

 ### Inherit
-In case you have almost identical descriptors for two different entities, one can inherit the other.
-For example
+In case you have almost identical descriptors for two different entities, one can inherit the other

     descriptor = {
         name: 'Bar',
         ref: Bar,
         inherit: 'foo'
     }

 ### Factories
-If a class produce instances of an other class, like this
+When a class produce instances of an other class

      class Bar {
          getFoo(input) {